 If an error appears on the display, see "CD Messages" later in this section.

-LOAD CD \triangleq : Press the LOAD side of this button to load CDs into the CD player.
+(Load): Press this button to load CDs into the CD player.
 This CD player will hold up to six CDs.

 To insert one CD, do the following: